DavideArcolini/SoftEng_garbageCollector/TimeSheet files/TimeSheet.md

 Report in this table the effort (in person hours) spent per week, per activity, per team.
 [One person hour is the effort of one person working one hour.
-Two person hours is the effort of one person working 2 hours, or 2 persons woring one hour.
+Two person hours is the effort of one person working 2 hours, or 2 persons working one hour.
 And so on.]
 You have to sum the working hours of each component of the team.
 Count only effort spent on EZWh (so do not count effort spent in virtual labs, studying, lessons)